Unitary Complexity and the Uhlmann Transformation Problem

 We first explore several attempts to define zero knowledge for unitary synthesis, and highlight their shortcomings.
+For simplicity, for this discussion we will ignore the precision parameter $r$.
 A first attempt is to require that the view of the verifier, when given instance $x$ and a quantum input $\ket{\psi}$ and interacts with the honest prover, can be efficiently output by the simulator $\Sim$ that only receives instance $x$ and state $\ket{\psi}$ as input and does not interact with the prover.
-However, since the verifier supposed to end up with $U_x \ket{\psi}$ at the end of the protocol, this means that the simulator can output $U_x \ket{\psi}$ from $x$ and $\ket{\psi}$ in polynomial time, meaning that $\usynth{U} \in \unitaryBQP$.
+However, since the verifier is supposed to end up with $U_x \ket{\psi}$ at the end of the protocol, this means that the simulator can output $U_x \ket{\psi}$ from $x$ and $\ket{\psi}$ in polynomial time, meaning that $\usynth{U} \in \unitaryBQP$.
 This would lead to an uninteresting definition of zero knowledge.

 A second attempt to define zero knowledge is inspired by simulation-based security, where we allow the simulator to query the ideal Uhlmann transformation $U_x$ once.
 In particular, the simulator gets as input the honest verifier's input $\ket\psi$, and gets a single query to $U_x$, before being asked to output the verifier's view.
 This still seems problematic in the honest verifier setting, since the simulator might decide to query $U_x$ on a state other than $\ket\psi$.
 If it does that, it seems tricky to argue that the verifier does not learn anything from the interaction since it could potentially learn the target unitary transformation applied to a state that is completely unrelated to the input.